arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 }
 ```

 In the example code below, we are going to communicate the Edge Control with a MKR WiFi 1010.
 With a potentiometer connected to the Edge Control, the onboard LED of the MKR board will be controlled, so we will be sending the brightness value through I2C to it.

+***Use the same connection from [this section](#analog-inputs) for the potentiometer wiring.***

 ![Demo wiring - MKR WiFi 1010 on slot 1 of the Edge Control](assets/i2c-wiring.png)